SuperOfficeDocs/superoffice-docs/docs/api/person/sql/update-person-sql.md

 ---
 title: Update a person
 uid: update_person_sql
-description: Update a person in the SuperOffice database
+description: How to update a person in the SuperOffice database with raq SQL
-author:
+author: Bergfrid Skaara Dias
-so.date:
+so.date: 11.02.2021
-keywords: person
-so.topic: howto
+keywords: person, contact, update, API, SQL so.topic: howto
 ---

 # Update a person

-![Edit person dialog][img1]

 ## Phone numbers added